gregoripolak/GCDandFMTesting/README.md

 Saves each downloaded file to Application document folder.

 3) - (void) waitUntilContentIsDownloaded
-Waits for all files to finish download
+Waits for all files to finish download, blocks main queue while doing so.

 3) - (NSString*) getPathPerUrl: (NSURL*)url
 Returns FileSystem path for each URL downloaded.